 Relaxation skills may feel uncomfortable or challenging at first.
 Practicing regularly helps make the skills feel easier and more comfortable.
-Figuring out which skills (and methods of practicing the skills) your teen prefers will also be helpful.
-Try out the different strategies we suggest, and see which ones work best for your family.
+Taking the time to figure out which skills (and methods of practicing the skills) you prefer will also be helpful.
+Ask a support person for help if you need it.